TokTok/spec/spec.md

 # DHT

 The DHT is a self-organizing swarm of all nodes in the Tox network.
-A node in the Tox network is also called "Tox node".
+A node in the Tox network is also called a "Tox node".
 When we talk about "peers", we mean any node that is not the local node (the subject).
 This module takes care of finding the IP and port of nodes and establishing a route to them directly via UDP using [hole punching](#hole-punching) if necessary.
 The DHT only runs on UDP and so is only used if UDP works.

-Every node in the Tox DHT has an ephemeral Key Pair called the DHT Key Pair consisting of the DHT Secret Key and the DHT Public Key.
+Every node in the Tox DHT has an ephemeral Key Pair called the DHT Key Pair, consisting of the DHT Secret Key and the DHT Public Key.
 The DHT Public Key acts as the node address.
-The DHT Key Pair is renewed every time the tox instance is closed or restarted.
+The DHT Key Pair is renewed every time the Tox instance is closed or restarted.
 An implementation may choose to renew the key more often, but doing so will disconnect all peers.